Beatrice-Kariuki/Sharing-Project-Phase-3/README.md

    Therefore proceeded with random forest as our best model.Random Forest has the highest AUC score, indicating its effectiveness in distinguishing between positive and negative instances.

-## Conclusion

-- Leveraging the dataset obtained in research, this project developed a predictive model (with 75% accuracy) for the classification of patients based on haematological features.​

-- Furthermore, we we able to identify the need for an intermediate checkup station that would be used to provide additional specialized medical care for patients classified as needing overnight hospitalization.​

-- This would have the two-fold effect of providing extra medical attention to high-risk patients while accounting for any misclassification by the model.

 ## Recommendations
 - Introduction of intermediate checkup station for all patients classified as inpatient(0) by the chosen model.
 This will allow for further evaluation by medical professionals who will ultimately determine whether overnight hospitalisation is required.
 This maintains the human touch in the process while accounting for the model's inaccuracy

 - Equip the suggested intermediate station with a mix general practitioners and lab specialists and equipment for efficient human resource alolocation.